CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Example: International Space Station

 Now in this example, let us have a look at how such architecture could really look like for [International Space Station](https://en.wikipedia.org/wiki/International_Space_Station).
 Diagram below shows the four layer architecture with the modules and linking.

+While this chapter is rather theoretical, in the following chapter everything will be explained and showcased in practice.

 ![Overview](assets/ISS.svg)